 Federal student loans allow you to borrow money to help pay for college through programs supported by the federal government.
 They generally have low interest rates and offer flexible repayment terms.

-Maximum amount you can borrow in the Federal Direct Subsidized and Unsubsidized Stafford Loan Program:
+Maximum amount you can borrow in the Federal Direct Subsidized and Unsubsidized Loan Program:

-Interest rate: Interest rates for the 2017-2018 academic year are fixed at 4.45% for both subsidized and unsubsidized loans.
+Interest rate: Interest rates for the 2023-2024 academic year are fixed at 5.50 percent for both Direct Subsidized Loans and Direct Unsubsidized Loans.

 Repayment terms: Repayment to the Department of Education, through your assigned Loan Servicer, begins six months after you graduate or leave school.
 You may extend your repayment period beyond 10 years.